flame-engine/flame/doc/bridge_packages/flame_forge2d/joints.md

 ### `ConstantVolumeJoint`

 This type of joint connects a group of bodies together and maintains a constant volume within them.
-Essentially, it is a set of `DistantJoint`, that connects all bodies one after another.
+Essentially, it is a set of `DistanceJoint`s, that connects all bodies one after another.

-It might be useful for "soft-bodies" simulation.
+It can for example be useful when simulating "soft-bodies".

 ```{flutter-app}
 :sources: ../../../packages/flame_forge2d/example